Reem57/CSA_Blog_Tri1/_posts/2022-10-06-ArrayList.md

 You picked the color: Turquoise
 Pick the better one Turquoise or Grey (1-2): 1
 You picked the color: Turquoise
-Pick the better one Turquoise or Black (1-2): 2
+Pick the better one Turquoise or Black (1-2): 1
-You picked the color: Black
+You picked the color: Turquoise
-Pick the better one Black or Blue (1-2): 2
+Pick the better one Turquoise or Blue (1-2): 2
 You picked the color: Blue
 Pick the better one Blue or Purple (1-2): 1
 You picked the color: Blue